CodeURJC-DAW-2022-23/webapp1/README.md

 ### 🤔 Algorithm

-Website is going to have a recommendation algorithm for home page.
+Website is going to have a sort by votes algorithm.
+In order to show the posts sorted by the difference between upvotes and downvotes.

 ## Phase 2